BishoySedra/Dealing-With-Database-with-Node.js/README.md

 ### Database Tables

-You can find the queries to create the required tables inside the `DB` folder.
+You can find the queries to create the required tables inside the `DB` folder and change the required credentials based on your MySQL on your device in the `connection.js` file to connect with the database successfully.

 ### API Documentation